Arts and Culture COVID-19 Resources

 Artist Relief Grants

 - Artist Relief will distribute $5,000 grants to artists facing dire financial emergencies due to COVID-19 and serve as an ongoing informational resource.
+The fund will operate through September 2020.

 Americans for the Arts